boyac/pyFolio/README.md

 ### Analyst Journey 2017-
-- Performed fundamental analysis of Emerging (EM) and Developed (DM) markets, focusing on utilities, energy sectors, indices, and multi-assets.
-Through bottom-up research, uncovered an undervalued electricity stock, recommending an overweight to the benchmark.
-The stock surged by over 391% in 2 months (initiated Jan 16, 2019).
-Keywords: chapter 11, chapter 7, list of fires history.
+- •	Performed fundamental analysis of Emerging (EM) and Developed (DM) markets, focusing on utilities, energy sectors, indices, and multi-assets.
+Through top-down and bottom-up research, uncovered an undervalued electricity stock, recommending an overweight position compared to the benchmark.
+The stock surged by over 391% in two months (initiated January 16, 2019), with a dramatic price swing from $0.96 to $25, reflecting the high risk and uncertainty surrounding the company during its bankruptcy proceedings and wildfire-related liabilities.
+Keywords: Chapter 11, Chapter 7, list of fires history.

 ![alt tag](image/alpha01.jpeg)